tjr1974/Silk-Road-Legends-of-Wulin/documentation/ai instructions.md

 23. Batch database operations when possible.
 24. Implement proper memory management to prevent leaks.
 25. Keep classes and methods organized in a logical order.
+26. when applying generated code, avoid using blank lines.